 The abbreviation "N/A" stands for "Not Applicable" or "Not Available".
 It is a standard term used in various contexts to indicate that a specific piece of information either does not apply or is not relevant in the given situation.

 In the context of the form field "Capital", "N/A" is typically used for territories, regions, or administrative areas that do not have an official or de facto capital city.
-This ensures clarity when the concept of a "capital" is irrelevant to the entity being described.
+This ensures clarity when the concept of a "capital" is irrelevant to the Entity being described.

 Why Use "N/A" for Capital?